ernsheong/joncloudgeek.com/content/blog/what-cloud-native-is-and-isnt/index.md

 In essence, when we talk about cloud native, we need to address what it means for both **infrastructure** and **applications** to be cloud native.

-(Credits: Many of the points that follow borrow heavily from many of the points made from  Chapter 1 of the book, *Cloud Native Infrastructure*, by Kris Nova and Justin Garrison, which can be found [here](https://www.oreilly.com/library/view/cloud-native-infrastructure/9781491984291/ch01.html).)

 ## Official definition?

 There is actually a foundation called the **Cloud Native Computing Foundation (CNCF)** that champions cloud native technologies to "enable cloud portability without vendor lock-in" ([CNCF FAQ](https://www.cncf.io/about/faq/)).
 Its mission is "to make cloud native computing ubiquitous."